wynn-hackathon/wynn-dining/README.md

 Dining Website
-- View list of dinings
+- View list of restaurants
-- View detail of a Dining
+- View detail of a restaurant
-- View the Menu of Dining
+- View the Menu of a restaurants
-- Reserve a table
+- Reserve a table of a restaurants

 ---